freewheel70/FypUnity/README.md

 TODO:
  - Create control panel for mobile [done]
+ - Bug: client disappear unexpected (network issue?)
+ - Bug: Small mass hazard could not be absorbed
+ - Losing mass to move faster
  - A Flag indicating other planet mass (lager or smaller)
  - Change the view of player (height of camera)
  - Planet will reborn after death
  - Add different hazards and special features
  - Attacking hazard will hit and damage planet
- - Losing mass to move faster